umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 2. Locate the Partial Views entry under Templating in the left-hand section.
 3. click the "+" to create a new partial view.

-In the dialog that follows, choose _New partial view from snippet..._:
+ 4. Choose _New partial view from snippet..._: in the dialog that follows

 ![Create a new partial view](images/v14-create-partial-view-from-snippet.png)